hendelbah/portfolio/README.rst

 Cellular automaton
 ------------------
+Application that simulates wildfire using cellular automata model.
+As the result is creates GIF file that shows wildfire dynamics.

 This was a project for my lab work in university(actually we had some programing subjects when studied chemistry).
-The task was to simulate wildfires using cellular automata model.

 It is performed in OOP style and has GUI.